 National Bowling Day is observed yearly on the second Saturday in August.
 While it’s possible that bowling style games originated in ancient civilizations around the world, we likely can give credit to modern game of bowling to Germany.
 Kegels were placed at the end of an alley and Germans would roll a stone, attempting to knock them down (seriously, we looked this up).
 The motivation was that by knocking down the kegel, a person’s sins would be reconciled.

-How to Celebrate National Bowling Day
+National Bowling Day Activities

 1. Go out and bowl